11-seed Xavier upends 6-seed Maryland 76-65 in NCAA tourney - News 12 Now

-ORLANDO, Fla.
-(AP) — Trevon Bluiett scored 21 points and Sean O’Mara had 18 to help No. 11 seed Xavier upset sixth-seeded Maryland 76-65 during the first round of the NCAA Tournament on Thursday night.
+“Once I get a couple to go in and get a rhythm going then everything starts to fall,” said Bluiett, the Musketeers’ leading scorer.
+“Everything you shoot just feels good.”

+Bluiett made four 3s in the second half to help Xavier come back from a 6-point deficit.

-The Musketeers move on in the West region, marking the third straight year they have advanced to the second round.
-Maryland, which has started three freshmen for much the season, lost in the first round for the first time since 1997.
+The Musketeers move on in the West region , marking the third straight year they have advanced to the second round.
+Maryland, which started three freshmen for much the season, lost in the first round for the first time since 1997.

-After a slow start, Bluiett came through with 18 second-half points to help the Musketeers rally from an early 6-point deficit.
-Bluiett converted seven field goals, including five 3-pointers to energize Xavier.

-Freshman Kevin Huerter led the Terps with 19 points while star guard Melo Trimble had 13 points, but made only one-third of his shots.
+Maryland came in favored after finishing second in the Big Ten during the regular season but the Terps seemed to be one of the more vulnerable No. 6 seeds in the tournament, primarily because of their youth.
+Maryland’s young players struggled at times as Xavier shifted from zone to man-to-man.
+Kevin Huerter finished with 19 points but was just five of 13 from the field and star junior Melo Trimble couldn’t find a rhythm against the Musketeers zone, going 1 for 9 from 3-point range to finish with 13 points, three assists and three turnovers.

+“I just believe in my players,” said Xavier coach Chris Mack.
+“Maryland is really good against man-to-man offensively.
+We don’t want Quentin Goodin to be chasing Melo Trimble all over the floor so zone is fairly effective at times.”

 GODD LUCK ORLANDO